ripred/sportslist/README.md

 # Description

 This python3 script will retrieve today's MLB or NHL games and display them ordered by start time, in your local time.
+This is written using [my other nhl api repo](https://github.com/ripred/nhlapi)

 You can edit the file to set your favorite teams and rivals in order to see them highlighted in color in the output.

-This script is very useful in combination with GeekTool!
+This script is very useful in combination with GeekTool or Conky!

 # Running the script